jaynaspikes/jaynaspikes/README.md

 - 👋 Hi, I’m @jaynaspikes
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning C++, Python and HTML...
 - 📫 You can reach me on my Linkedln ...